SherG/tester1/site/content/post/why-exercise-is-not-optional-for-baby-boomers.md

 ## Becoming Strong: It's More Than Just a Physical Transformation

-In this article I will focus on the imperative to alter our physical selves, specifically by making ourselves stronger.
+I will focus on the imperative to alter our physical selves, specifically by making ourselves stronger.

 The transformation made possible by becoming stronger is not merely physical.